 Years

-The average debt accrued from a master's degree in economics is covered by average graduate earnings in under a year.
+The average debt accrued from a master's degree in economics is covered by average graduate earnings in under 6 months.

 How much do graduates with a master's degree in economics earn?